Framework: Humane Architecture | Systems

 This is why integrity matters at the level of design.
 A humane system cannot rely on messaging to repair contradictions that are built into its structure.

+Values connect to incentives, commitments to procedures, authority to responsibility, and outcomes to meaning — and how well those connections hold is one of the clearest tests of whether a system is coherent across layers.
 When integrity is present, trust does not have to be demanded.
-It can be reasonably extended because the system’s structure has shown itself to be aligned enough to deserve it.
+It can be reasonably extended because the system's structure has shown itself to be aligned enough to deserve it.

 Why This Matters

-Integrity matters because people can survive contradiction for a while, but they cannot build stable trust inside systems that repeatedly separate what they say from what they do.
+People can survive contradiction for a while, but they cannot build stable trust inside systems that repeatedly separate what they say from what they do.
 Without integrity, participation becomes strategic instead of sincere, and the system begins to lose the relational legitimacy it depends on.